 - Meet face-to-face and listen carefully.
 Meet in a neutral location, and work hard to listen to the other side in a conflict.
 Accurate information is critical, and careful listening communicates respect.
 This alone will move the conflict in a more friendly and constructive direction.
 Don’t mistake sending text messages and emails as listening.

 - Be fair, firm, and friendly.
 Research shows that the process of how conflicts are handled in usually more important than the outcomes of conflicts.
 Always attempt to be reasonable, respectful and persistent, but do not cave in.
 Find a way to make sure your needs are met.

 Applied correctly, these methods can move most of our conflicts in a positive and satisfying direction.
-But Coleman asserts that there are five percent that will always be “intractable.”
-These usually involve issues that won’t ever be resolved in the workplace, and should be avoided, like politics, religion, personal enmity, and cultural biases.
+But Coleman asserts that there five percent will always be “intractable.”
+These usually involve issues that won’t ever be resolved in the workplace and should be avoided, like politics, religion, personal enmity, and cultural biases.
 Your best bet on these is not to engage.

 For the rest, you must engage (avoidance just hardens positions and delays the consequences), and you must bring closure to the argument or conflict.
 Closure in business should include formalizing the result in a written document, with clearly outlined terms and activities, and follow-on milestones as required.

 The most successful entrepreneurs are creative and skillful in handling conflicts, and actively seek constructive conflict with key stakeholders.
 The result is better decisions, more consensus, and better communication.
 In business, as in life, real change rarely happens without some pain.
 Learn to deal with it.